zksecurity/noname/book/src/expressions.md

 let e = f[3].g;
 ```

-Note that there are other usecases that are not allowed at the moment for readability reasons.
+Note that there are other use cases that are not allowed at the moment for readability reasons.
 For example we could have allowed the following to be valid noname:

 ```rust